 - Exclude any age ranges outside of your target market

-- Limit time of day/day of week ads are serving
+- Limit the time of day/day of week ads are serving

 - Focus on building out your negative keywords list to weed out unqualified traffic